JakeD520/Lucian/03_Episodes/S01E01/Scene 10.md

 **VAL**

 (they lean in, eyes steady)
-Yes, Adrian… I know you.
+Yes, Adrian… I know of you.
 You and your brother.
 Your millions of disciples — boys, mostly —
 hungry for a father’s voice.